hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 Magic spells at level 3 or higher are hard coded to fail when cast in ``Britannia``

 #### ``Pits Of Carnage``
-TODO: Write up how the arena works.
+TODO: Write up how the arena works. basically a mix of babl_hack used in conversations with denizens of the pits and traps within the arena areas.

 #### The ``Ethereal Void``